gdrte/go-bimenu/README.md

 ## Installation

 [Go][] version 1.1 or higher is required.
-Install or update go-emacsoutline using the `go get` command:
+Install or update go-bimenu using the `go get` command:

 	go get -u github.com/gdrte/go-bimenu